RyanLiut/ryanliu_homepage/docs/about/README.md

 <AboutCard :frontmatter="$page.frontmatter" >

 I attended Tsinghua University to pursue my Ph.D., supervised by Ying Liu and cosupervised by Maosong Sun.
 My research topic is computational linguistics, which combines natural languages and computer science.
-One epistemic problem I am trying to figure out is "What does the machine know and does not know about languages"? ([Issues](https://faculty.washington.edu/ebender/papers/ACL_2024_Presidential_Address.pdf) as E.M.B. proposed).
+One epistemic problem I am trying to figure out is "What does the machine know and does not know about **human languages**"? ([Issues](https://faculty.washington.edu/ebender/papers/ACL_2024_Presidential_Address.pdf) as E.M.B. proposed).
 Also, a bidirectional ball always bouncing in my mind - **AI for linguistics** and **linguistics for AI**.

 </AboutCard>